PrefectHQ/prefect/docs/concepts/projects.md

 Projects can support multiple deployment declarations within a project's `deployment.yaml` file.
 This method of declaring multiple deployments allows the configuration for all deployments within a project to be version controlled and deployed with a single command.

 New deployment declarations can be added to a project's `deployment.yaml` file by adding a new entry to the `deployments` list.
-Each deployment declaration must have a unique `name` field which is used to identify and manage deployments.
+Each deployment declaration must have a unique `name` field which is used to select deployment declarations when using the `prefect deploy` command.

 For example, consider the following `deployment.yaml` file: